MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/connecteddevices/MCDConnectedDevicesNotificationRegistrationManager.md

 #### Returns

-Return MCDConnectedDevicesNotificationRegistrationState string what state registration is in.
+Return MCDConnectedDevicesNotificationRegistrationState for the registration state.